 3. Influential institutional investors pressured into observing ESG criteria by constituents

 Third, institutional investors like pension funds, endowments, and large mutual funds have a heavy influence in the market.
 For a long time, most were not overly interested in sustainable investing.
 But institutional investors are facing increasing pressure from their constituents to take ESG criteria into account.
-This can range from large donors making or withholding donations based on investment policies to states passing laws enforcing the kinds of investments the state and local government pension funds can make.
+This can range from large donors making or withholding donations based on investment policies to states passing laws enforcing the kinds of sustainable investments the state and local government pension funds can make.

 This is excellent news for investors who may have felt previously torn between wanting their investments to reflect their social values and concerns, and their need to have a profitable return.
 As more companies recognize the value of social responsibility, we will no longer have to make a choice between doing good and doing well—we will be able to do both.